 The optode is equipped with a CANbus interface supporting AADI AiCaP (Automated idle line CANbus Protocol).
-This standard ensures easy plug and play connection to all AADI SEAGUARD® data loggers.
-Refer chapter 3.1 for installation of the optode on your SEAGUARD® Instrument.
+This standard ensures easy plug and play connection to all AADI SEAGUARD[®] and SMARTGUARD[®] data loggers.
+Refer chapter 3.1 for installation of the Optode on your SEAGUARD[®] Instrument.

-When connected to a CANbus network the optode will report its capabilities and specifications to the data logger at power up.
-The data logger assembles the information and provides the user with the possibility to configure the instrument based on the present node.
-The solution provides for great flexibility on both use and design of the different elements within the system.
+When connected to an AiCaP bus network the Optode will report its capabilities and specifications to the data logger at power up.
+The data logger assembles the information and provides the user with the possibility to configure the instrument based on the presented nodes.
+This solution provides for greater flexibility on both use and design of the different elements within the system.

 Note!
-This chapter describes the System Configuration of the Oxygen Optode 4330 and 4835.
+This chapter describes the System Configuration of the Oxygen Optode 4330and 4835.
 Refer TD262a for a thorough description of configuring the SEAGUARD® Instrument, and to perform Node Identification, Deployment settings, and Recorder settings.